-The Georgia ASYD Quality Standards highlight the important components of high quality programs and are based on national research and best practices.
+The Georgia Afterschool & Youth Development (ASYD) Quality Standards highlight the important components of high quality programs and are based on national research and best practices.

 Georgia ASYD Quality Standards Assessment Tool